This information is for people living in Northern Ireland.

 - the EJO will add extra costs

-- Attachment of Earning orders – your employer deducts from your wages and pays the EJO directly
+- an Attachment of Earning orders – your employer deducts an amount from your wages and pays the EJO directly

 - orders Charging Land – you pay what you owe when you sell the property